Bachelor of Science (B.S.)

 The School of Business

-The School of Business faculty offer students a level of personal attention not available at larger institutions.
+The School of Business faculty offers students a level of personal attention not available at larger institutions.
 Our professors enhance the learning experience through their own work experience in their fields of expertise and through participation in professional organizations nationally and regionally.
 Using teaching techniques that involve simulations, experiments, working as a team, and off-campus learning, your professors will engage you in the material in innovative ways and help you apply it to concrete issues in business.

 Scholarships and Financial Aid

 The School of Business grants a variety of endowed scholarships to business majors during their junior and senior years.
 These scholarships are given to students who excel in the classroom and are active on campus.
 Scholarships include:

 - The Andrews Scholarship Fund, awarded by the business faculty to students demonstrating superior scholarship, leadership in club activities, service, and future promise in their chosen major.